elastic/integrations/packages/zscaler_zia/docs/README.md

 2. Configure the Zscaler Cloud NSS Feeds to send logs to the Elastic Agent that is running this integration.
 Provide API URL to send logs to the Elastic Agent.
 To configure Zscaler Cloud NSS Feeds follow the following steps.
     - In the ZIA Admin Portal, add a Cloud NSS Feed.
         - Log in to the ZIA Admin Portal using your admin account.
         - Add a Cloud NSS Feed.
-Refer to [_Add Cloud NSS Feed_](https://help.zscaler.com/zia/adding-cloud-nss-feeds).
+See to [Add Cloud NSS Feed](https://help.zscaler.com/zia/adding-cloud-nss-feeds).
           - In the ZIA Admin Portal, go to Administration > Nanolog Streaming Service > Cloud NSS Feeds.
           - Give Feed Name, change status to Enabled.
           - Select NSS Type.